 Tell me more about the Deeper Dive Series.
 What time do the webinars start and how long do they last?

-For 2025, there will be 2 Deeper Dives consisting of (3) webinars in each series.
+For 2026, there will be 2 Deeper Dives consisting of (3) webinars in each series.

-(3) webinars - April 2025 (3) webinars - October 2025
+(3) webinars - April 2026 (3) webinars - October 2026

 Each Deeper Dive series includes in depth presentations over a (3) week period with (1) webinar each week for (3) weeks.
 Each Deeper Dive series will take place over (3) weeks with a consistent presenter or team of presenters.

-All webinars are 1 hour and will take place on Friday starting at 9 am PST/ 10:00 am MST/ 11:00 am CST/ 12:00 pm EST.
+All webinars are 1 hour with a brief Q&A session at the end of the 1 hour presentation.
+All Deeper Dive webinars will take place on Friday starting at 9:00 am PT/ 10:00 am MT/ 11:00 am CT/ 12:00 pm ET.

 Following each webinar, all registrants will receive a link to the recording (not to be shared with others), CE requirement information (if applicable) and information from the presenter.